courteccles/database-design/README.md

 * [lucidchart.com](https://lucidchart.com/) - You can create a free account that lets you build all kinds of charts including database diagrams.

 ## Instructions
-Below is an example of a poorly designed database.
-Walk through this poor table design and show students how we would need to query it.
-Point out the difficulties that come from the poor design.
-During each scenario we will also demonstrate some queries so students can really grasp how the design of their databases will affect the dataflow of their applications.
+Below is an example of a poorly designed database, a better design, and some information including questions and queries about both patterns.

+Walk through the poor table design and demonstrate how it could be queried.
+Point out the difficulties that come from the poor design to help students really grasp how it will affect the dataflow of their applications.

+Work with students to create the better schema.
+Talk about how the the better design solves the problems created by the poor design.
+Demonstrate some queries to solidify this more scalable and maintainable pattern.

 ### Bad Example
   students_classes_teachers